emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Introduction

 AES in Galois Counter Mode (AES-GCM) {{GCM}} is a widely used AEAD algorithm {{RFC5116}} due to its attractive performance in both software and hardware as well as its provable security.
 During the NIST standardization, Ferguson pointed out two weaknesses in the GCM authentication function {{Ferguson}}.
 The weaknesses are especially concerning when GCM is used with short tags.
-The first weakness significantly increases the probability of successful forgery.
+The first weakness significantly increases the probability of successful forgery for long messages.
 The second weakness reveals the subkey H if the attacker manages to create successful forgeries.
 With knowledge of the subkey H, the attacker always succeeds with subsequent forgeries.
 The probability of multiple successful forgeries is therefore significantly increased.

 As a comment to NIST, Nyberg et al. {{Nyberg}} explained how small changes based on proven theoretical constructions mitigate the weaknesses.
 Unfortunately, NIST did not follow the advice from Nyberg et al. and instead specified additional requirements for use with short tags in Appendix C of {{GCM}}.
 NIST did not give any motivations for the specific choice of parameters, or for that matter the security levels they were assumed to give.
 As shown by Mattsson et al. {{Mattsson}}, feedback of successful or unsuccessful forgery attempts is almost always possible, contradicting NIST's assumptions for short tags.
 NIST also appears to have used non-optimal attacks to calculate the parameters.